WSDOT/Barlist/Barlist/Documentation/src/UserGuide/Dialogs/Bars.md

 Use the drop down list to select a bar group.
 A new group can be created by pressing [Add Group]

+## Material
+Use the drop down list to select the bar material.

 ## Basic Bar Description

 Item | Description